nielsberglund/nielsblogsource/content/series.md

 ---
-type: page
-layout: "page"
+layout: page

 title: "Blog Post Series"
-showcomments: false
+subtitle: ""
+metadata:
+  - text: "Blog Post Series"
-showfeedplug: false
+showtoc: false
 ---

+# Blog Post Series

 Sometimes my blog-posts turns into "mini series" and this is the page where you find what series I have.